 Young children are susceptible to colds as their immune system is still immature

-Everyone gets a few colds or bouts of flu in their lifetime, sometimes every year.
-Still, some parents may feel anxious when their child gets the sniffles.
-Are colds caused by cold weather or suffering a wet chill ?
-Is medication the way to go ?
+Everyone gets a few colds or flu in their lifetime, sometimes several times a year.
+Even so, some parents may become concerned when their child develops sniffles.
+Are colds caused by cold weather or suffering a wet chill?
+Is medication the way to go?

 7 Facts about Colds & Flu that Parents should know

 It’s normal for babies to get a runny nose, fever, or cough every other month

 Healthy babies, toddlers, and pre-schoolers catch a bout of cold or flu 6 to 8 times a year on average.
 Some studies show that babies under 2 years may fall sick up to 12 times a year (or about once a month).

 This is normal and does not mean that your child has a poor immune system or is sickly.